rosa-lpz/rosa-lpz/README.md

 My professional goal is to apply data science and artificial intelligence techniques for engineering, health, environmental science and sustainability.
 I consider myself a person in constant learning.

 - 🔭 I’m currently working on Data Science and Machine Learning Projects using Python
-- 📊 I’m currently learning about Artificial Intelligence (AI) and Machine Learning (ML).
+- 📊  Continue learning about Artificial Intelligence (AI) and Machine Learning (ML).
 - 🌱 Committed to advancing research and analysis in the fields of health, environmental science, and sustainability.